 Daenerys convinces the people that joining her team would give them more freedom and satisfaction.
 Her pitch has convinced slaves giving her an army from no fewer than thousands to join up with her.

 Lesson - Sometimes recruiters think that if they get the most money for the candidate, then the candidate will accept.
 It’s not always about money.
 It is about how you made them feel during the offer process that can give you the edge over another offer from the competition.
 It is about the providing a high-functioning work environment, with effective management, professional development, opportunities and recognition for a job well done.

 Coach & Mentor Candidates

 Syrio taught Arya how to hold her sword.
 From early on, she took advantage of arms training her brothers offered.
 Later, she found a mentor Jaqen, the assassin who can change his face.
-Jaqen has been her mentor from the day one.
+Jaqen has been her mentor from day one.
 He regularly kept evaluating Arya for her skills and helped her to develop her skills that have kept her alive.

 Lesson - From the day, the candidate joins your organization help them to enhance their potentials to perform better in their jobs and to be more productive.

-The role of mentor plays an important role in transferring knowledge to the individual and helps the person in enhancing his personal and professional growth.
+The role of the mentor plays an important role in transferring knowledge to the individual and helps the person in enhancing his personal and professional growth.
 The employees also see their hiring managers as their mentors who are willing to guide and help them develop their full potentials.
-The implementation mentoring in the workplace is a great contribution to the overall development of the individual and organizational level.
+The implementation of mentoring in the workplace is a great contribution to the overall development of the individual and organizational level.

 Identify the Potential Employees